joshbegley/nyt-latest/README.md

 https://nytimes.com/2025/01/23/arts/television/late-night-trump-bishop-church.html

 **Inside the injury crisis that threatens to wreck Tottenham's season**\
-`Spurs had high hopes for this season, but an ever-worsening injury crisis has majorly stifled them - could it have been avoided?`\
+`Spurs had high hopes for this season, but an ever-worsening injury crisis has stifled them - could it have been avoided?`\
 https://nytimes.com/athletic/6077551/2025/01/23/tottenham-injury-crisis/

 **Robbie Williams to perform song for inaugural Club World Cup**\